carlamoestafa/project-3/README.md

 ___
 ## OBJECTIVE
 Building a model to predict employees to be promoted.Herein after, I will refer the employees that should be promoted as 'high potential' employees.
 The prediction can have a potential use as a pre-screening tool  a very large/global company where the evaluation process to identify 'high potential' employees could be very lengthy (and costly).
+If we can pre-screen 2,000-2,500 employees for every 1,000 employees promoted, the evaluation/selection time can be significantly reduced.
 As the model should be minimize any (irrelevant) biases with regards to employee selection, it could  help in achieving the pre-screening as objective as possible based on the features available.
 Furthermore, as the model is intended as a (and not the) tool for selection , rathen than foccusing on the accuracy and the precision of the model, it is more important to minimize the number (percentage) of 'high potential' employees to be mislabeled and left out, not passing the pre-screening.
 Therfore more focusing on the sensitivity of the model.

 ## METHOD & TOOLS